RadioAstronomySoftwareGroup/pyuvsim/docs/parameter_files.rst

     The `spline_interp_opts` keyword lets the user set the order on the angular interpolating polynomial spline function.
 By default, it is cubic.

+    The `select: freq_buffer` (optional) option allows for doing partial reading of a UVBeam file.
+Only frequencies within `freq_buffer` of the min and max of the simulated frequencies will be read during setup.
+This can help reduce peak memory usage.

     Analytic beams may require additional parameters.

     - uniform = The same response in all directions.
 No additional parameters.